 The B.S. in biological science prepares a student for a variety of careers or for graduate work in many fields, including organismal biology, medicine, education, cell or molecular biology, ecology and conservation biology.
 This is the degree of choice for those aspiring to be professional scientists.

 Math 261 and 262 are required for the B.S. degree.

 A major in biological science for the B.S. degree consists of a minimum of 42 semester hours of biology including 34 at the 300 level or above.
-This requirement includes introductory courses (Bisc 160, 161, 162, 163) (8 hours); biology core courses (16 hours); biology electives (18 hours minimum); and the major field achievement test (Bisc 498, which must be taken as a senior) (0 hours).
+This requirement includes introductory courses (Bisc 160, 161, 162, 163 for 8 credit hours); biology core courses for 16 credit hours; biology electives for 18 credit hours minimum; and the major field achievement test (Bisc 498, which must be taken as a senior) (0 hours).
 After the successful completion of Bisc 160, 161, 162, 163 as initial courses, students may enroll in advanced biology courses that must include one course in each of the four B.S. biology core areas: ecology (Bisc 322), genetics (Bisc 336), physiology (Bisc 330 or Bisc 438 or Bisc 516), and cell and molecular biology (Bisc 440).

 Other Academic Requirements

 Students must achieve a grade of C or better in all course work counted for the major in biological science, and every biology course requires a grade of C or better in all prerequisite courses, including those prerequisite courses from other departments.
 For example, Bisc 160 and 161 must be passed with a grade of C or better before Bisc 162 and 163 may be taken.
 In addition, Bisc 160, 161, 162, and 163 must be passed with a grade of C or better before any additional biology course at the 300 level or above is attempted.

 Bisc 150, 206, 207, 210, 220, and 492 can not be used toward a major in biological sciences.